helium/HIP/0024-transfer-percentage-of-hotspot.md

 We believe that many helium hotspots will have a percentage of their ownership transferred after this functionality is deployed.
-We also believe that this deployed functionality will have a notable impact on the positive-feedback loop that is driving helium network deployment, as it will reduce the friction associated with establishing relationships between hotspot owners and hotspot hosts.
+We also believe that this deployed functionality will have a notable impact on the positive-feedback loop that is driving helium network deployment as it will reduce the friction associated with establishing relationships between hotspot owners and hotspot hosts.